commercelayer/commercelayer-docs-resources/delivery_lead_times/object.md

 # The delivery lead time object

-A delivery lead time object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/delivery_lead_times endpoint</b>.
+A delivery lead time object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/delivery_lead_times` endpoint.

 ## Fields